jason-paulose/NBA-Free-Agency-Analysis/README.md

 As an NBA Team Owner, I would like to know the players' efficiency ratings so that I know who will have the most positive impacts on winning.

-As an NBA Head Coach, I would like to know last season's players with rebounding averages that are double that of all NBA players since 2004 so that I know who can help my team gain more possessions.
+As an NBA Head Coach, I would like to know last season's players who are well above average rebounders so that I know who can help my team gain more possessions.

 Credit for the dataset goes to Nathan Lauga on Kaggle: https://www.kaggle.com/nathanlauga/nba-games